Guide to Work, Study, Travel and Living Abroad

 The Realities of Volunteer Work with WWOOF

-Our bubble burst the next morning when we got our first lesson in the realities of WWOOFing: the jobs are not always as you imagine.
+Our bubble burst the following day when we got our first lesson in the realities of WWOOFing: the jobs are not always as you imagine.

 “I need you to find a broken sewage pipe.
 It's down there somewhere,” said our host, pointing to a general area of ground where he thought we'd find the reason behind his blocked toilet.
 “It should only be a couple feet down,” he reassured us.
 Three days later, we were waist-deep in mud, still shoveling and seriously wondering how and why we had arrived here in the first place.

-True enough, we had come for organic farming and this certainly involved organic matter—ust not the kind we expected to be working with.
-Our visions consisted mostly of nurturing seedlings and picking vegetables.
+True enough, we had come for organic farming, which certainly involved organic matter—but not the kind we expected to be working with.
+Our visions consisted mainly of nurturing seedlings and picking vegetables.
 The buried treasure was finally located on the fourth day.
 Our muscles ached from moving mounds of earth around.
 Our hands were stained a dark brown from all the mud.

 “I'm writing to see how you're doing in the forced labor camp.
 Um, I mean volunteering on a farm,” a friend wrote jokingly one day by email.
 We felt he had a point.
 Despite frequent tea breaks, we ended most days with sore muscles.
 It was hard to explain to those back home how this fit into the “fun” category.

 It was hard work.
-There was no doubt about that and it did not take long for our romantic notions of farm work to go the way of the dodo.
+There was no doubt about that, and it did not take long for our romantic notions of farm work to go the way of the dodo.
 But despite the odds, we did have fun.
-Good hosts, cheerful companions and hearty evening meals went a long way to easing the physical pain of the demanding work.
-And we doubled over with laughter when we were charged with chasing the farm's flock of chickens out of the trees so they could be put into the co-op for the night.
-“Out!” we said to the chickens, who refused to obey until they led us on a chase all around the yard.
+Good hosts, cheerful companions, and hearty evening meals went a long way to easing the physical pain of the demanding work.
+And we laughed when we were charged with chasing the farm's flock of chickens out of the trees so they could be put into the co-op for the night.
+"Out!" we said to the chickens, who refused to obey until they led us on a chase all around the yard.

-Not long after our first farmstay, we found ourselves perusing options in Spain.
-One ad in particular called out to us with talk of acres of olive and almond trees in the Alpujarra Mountains, nestled amon the more famous peaks of the Sierra range.
-We were just in time for the olive harvest and as fans of the finished product, we wanted to see the other end of the process.
+We looked up options in Spain after our first farm stay.
+One ad called out to us about acres of olive and almond trees in the Alpujarra Mountains, nestled among the more famous peaks of the Sierra range.
+We were just in time for the olive harvest, and as fans of the finished product, we wanted to see the other end of the process.

 The vistas from the Spanish farm certainly did not disappoint.
-At 1,400 meters above sea level we had a view all the way down to the Mediterranean and we were warmly greeted by the family and three dogs.
-It was a promising start but the next morning brought us back down to earth with another lesson about the erratic nature of farm life.
+At 1,400 meters above sea level, we had a view down to the Mediterranean, and we were warmly greeted by the family and three dogs.
+It was a promising start, but the following day brought us back down to earth with another lesson about the erratic nature of farm life.

 Arriving a small French village for our first volunteer experience with WWOOF.

-Notions of harvesting olives went out the window with news that uncooperative summer weather meant there was nothing to pick.
-Our list of alternate activities involved brush cutting, burning rubbish, and weeding out plants with roots that seemed to be stuck into the ground with super glue.
+Notions of harvesting olives went out the window with news that uncooperative summer weather meant nothing to pick.
+Our alternate activities included brush cutting, burning rubbish, and weeding out plants with roots that seemed to be stuck into the ground with super glue.

-Once again we found ourselves thinking this was not quite what we had signed up for.
+Once again, this work differed from what we had signed up for.
 Morale took a further blow when the organic credentials of the farm were cast into doubt.
-“You're really struggling with those weeds.
-If it's too hard, let's just throw weedkiller over them,” we were told.
+"You're really struggling with those weeds.
+If it's too hard, let's just throw weedkiller over them," we were told.
 It was a kind-hearted attempt to keep us from working too hard but did not exactly embody the ideals we assumed were shared by our hosts.

 But We Would WWOOF Again